Yelinz/switchingsoftware/content/use/wheretofind-me/index.en.md

     - keybase
 ---

 **wheretofind.me** is an [open source][floss] identity directory website.
-You can link your social media and point people to your wheretofind.me page so they can find you no matter what sites you're using.
+It lets you create a small profile with all your social media links.
+Afterwards, point people to this profile so they can quickly find you on all platforms.

 {{< infobox >}}
 - **Website:**